 Bridging Boundaries Arts Intervention Program™

 Incarceration not only affects the individual sent to prison, but families and loved ones as well.
 Everyone ‘does the time’.
 Bridging Boundaries helps incarcerated individuals and their families reconnect, reenergize, and regain their communication skills through the arts.
-In tandem with social service professionals, teaching artists lead participants in individual and collaborative storytelling through movement and dance, autobiographical narratives, visual arts, and song-making.
+In cooperation with social service professionals, teaching artists lead participants in individual and collaborative storytelling through movement and dance, autobiographical narratives, visual arts, and song-making.

 Since 2005, JDPP has offered multi-arts residencies to women at York Correctional Institution in Niantic, Connecticut, and since 2016, men at Cybulski CI Reintegration Center in Enfield, CT.
 In addition, Bridging Boundaries reaches out to Greater Hartford youth who have parents or loved ones in prison, those returning to the community from prison and young men in juvenile detention centers in Hartford and Bridgeport.
 Thousands of lives have been shaped by this work.